 Marable's book derided blacks who pursued careers in politics: “The instant that the Black politician accepts the legitimacy of the State, the rules of the game, his/her critical faculties are destroyed permanently, and all that follows are absurdities.”
 The author accepted political gradualism as a pragmatic means of eventually bringing down the American system: “The revolt for reforms within the capitalist state today transcends itself dialectically to become a revolution against the racist/capitalist system tomorrow.”
 "Progressives," he added, "can gain positions within the state, especially at municipal and state levels, which can help fund and support grass roots interests and indirectly assist in the development of a socialist majority.

-Marable was a featured speaker at the U.S. Peace Council's Tenth Anniversary National Conference in 1989, along with such notables as John Conyers, Bernie Sanders, Dessima Williams, and Leslie Cagan.
+Marable was a featured speaker at the U.S. Peace Council's Tenth Anniversary National Conference in 1989, along with such notables as Leslie Cagan, John Conyers, Bernie Sanders, and Dessima Williams.

 In 1990 Marable participated in a panel at the Socialist Scholars Conference in New York.
 Fellow panel members included Maulana Karenga, DSA member Paulette Pierce, and Paul Robeson, Jr.